-- 1. City Recorder, or designee.
+- 1. City Recorder.
 The City Recorder, or designee, must keep the official minutes of the Council in compliance with Oregon Public Meetings laws. - 2.
 City Manager.
-The City Manager, or designee, is required to attend all meetings of the Council and is permitted to participate in any discussion; however, the City Manager has no authority to cast a vote in any decision rendered by the Council. - 3.
-City Attorney.
-The City Attorney serves as the parliamentarian of the Council and will advise the Council on any questions of order.
-The City Attorney may attend any meeting of the Council, and will, upon request, give an opinion, either written or oral, on legal questions.
+The City Manager, or designee, is required to attend all meetings of the Council and to assist in answering questions.
+The City Manager may participate in any discussion, when recognized by the presiding officer.
+However, the City Manager has no authority to vote on any decision rendered by the Council.8